 6: CPU Cooler

-CPU coolers are generally categorized into two main types: air coolers and liquid (AIO) coolers.
-Air CPU coolers are cost-effective as compared to liquid CPU coolers.
+CPU coolers fall into two main types: air coolers and liquid (AIO) coolers.
+Air coolers offer effective, budget-friendly cooling, while liquid coolers provide stronger performance for high-end CPUs.

 Ensure the cooler is properly mounted with even pressure across the CPU surface to prevent overheating.
 Check the clearance of the cooler in your PC case to make sure there is no obstruction.